dandelion/dandelion.github.io/dandelion/features/assets/usages.md

 		</body>
 	</html>

-Due to the tree management of the HTML page by Thymeleaf, the assets are renderer :
+Due to the tree aspect of a HTML page offered by Thymeleaf, the assets are rendered using the best practices :
-* for js, at the end of `body` tag,
+* at the end of the `body` tag for Javascript file
-* for css, at the end of `head`tag.
+* at the end of the `head`tag for style sheets